The 13 behavioral traditions behind every criterion.

 Framework Application

 The information progression, visual hierarchy, and commitment escalation criteria are grounded in Thaler's choice architecture research.
 The sequence in which information is presented determines what decision feels natural.
-The framework tests whether the page architecture is designed to make conversion the default path rather than an effortful choice.

 Amos Tversky